toybreaker/binocle/README.md

 **WORKS: new project?**

-Add a new line [in this file](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv), make a folder with the work name and an index.htm inside it, with the correct front-matter.
+Add a new line [in this file](https://github.com/toybreaker/binocle/blob/gh-pages/_data/works.csv) with the work details, look at existing lines to understand the logic, make a folder with the work name and an index.htm inside it, with the correct front-matter.

 ## 2DOs: